 Click here for a half-hour ‘driver briefing film’ made by London Overground about operating risks.

 You will be given extensive instruction on the fraught issues of how to start and stop trains under the low adhesion conditions of the leaf-fall season – assuredly no joke despite the sarcastic rubbish you see annually in the media.
 Almost certainly some of this will be done on a simulator, although some companies go one better and give skid-pan training on specially oiled sections of line under a possession or on a heritage railway.
 If you’re not doing your training in the autumn you will also be accompanied by an instructor for a few days during the worst of your first autumn after passing out – you’ll need the guidance!
 Click here for the films Low Adhesion Driving and Forewarned is Forearmed.

 Handling Assessment.
 This is a full week of practical assessment of your train handling skills and underpinning knowledge which will be conducted by a Driver Manager.
 If it all goes well then….

 That’s it – you’re a certificated Train Driver, authorised to drive trains on Network Rail lines!

 Since you were probably not allowed to go on holiday while training you will now take a couple of weeks deferred annual leave before going on to start your route learning.

-This comprehensive 212-page book and Train Driver Interview DVD are the perfect resource for any aspiring Train Driver!
+This comprehensive Online Train Driver book and Train Driver Interview DVD are the perfect resource for any aspiring Train Driver!

 All orders are dispatched within 24 hours